kkatsy/Tronto_Demo/README.md

 - [ ] make CVE codes not split on dashes in table breaks
 - [ ] try making ontology for 2021 or recent instead of 2019
 - [ ] add info about entered dependencies that aren't in ontology
-- [ ] add default values to demo input
+- [x] add default values to demo input
-- [ ] remove app name field (for now...), tweak input directions
+- [x] remove app name field (for now...), tweak input directions
 - [ ] add result field descriptions
 - [ ] handle non-vulnerable results
-- [ ] add dismissible instructions alert
+- [x] add dismissible instructions alert
 - [ ] error handling on the off-chance that something goes wrong
 - [ ] fill out research track application for twitter api
-- [ ] think: could dependencies be visualized as a tree... it'd be cute
+- [ ] think: could dependencies be visualized as a tree... it'd be neat

 ### Repository Organization
 **directories**